staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 3. To create a new chapter, add a Chapter prefab from "Assets/_Presenter/Prefabs" and assign it to the Chapter List in the "Presenter Settings" object.
 The order in "Presenter Settings" defines the order the chapters will play in when using the Left/Right arrows.
 Anything nested under a Chapter prefab will be toggled on/off.
 You are not limited to slides or 360 videos.
 You can place anything there.

+4. Whatever you do, the main rule to folllow is: Everything should be nested underneath a Chapter prefab.
+Nothing outside!

 ### Add a Slideshow